-With regard to the annual and three-year planning, the Managing Body implements periodically a conceptual map based on the ISEA model (Standardized Interventions for the Effective Management of Marine Protected Areas).
-This model contains the management activities aimed at safeguarding and protecting the designated territory, on the basis of the threats identified and the consequent strategies to be implemented.
-This anaging bodies aim at achieving the institutional objectives of environmental protection and safeguarding and allows for more effective management of MPAs (Figure 11).
+With regard to the annual and three-year planning, the managing body implements periodically a conceptual map based on the ISEA model (Standardized Interventions for the Effective Management of Marine Protected Areas).
+This model has to be filled with all the management activities identified by managing bodies aimed at safeguarding and protecting the designated territory, on the basis of the threats identified and the consequent strategies to be implemented.